The Solo Guide to Leaving Lockdown (and…Why Everything Feels Strange at the Moment)

-Invariably, everyone has a different answer to the question of how to leave lockdown safely.
-A close friend of mine has a far higher risk tolerance level than I do – since shops, cafes and restaurants have reopened in England, he’s been out almost every night, whereas I ate out for the first and only time since lockdown (very tentatively) on Sunday.
-He also works in an office which is buzzing with people – I’m continuously grateful that I’m still allowed to work from home.
-Neither of us is ‘wrong’ – in that we’re both sticking to the official rules (masks, hand sanitiser and social distancing abound).
+Everyone has a different answer to the question of how to leave lockdown safely.
+A close friend of mine has a far higher risk tolerance level than I do – he’ll be the first back to restaurants, pubs, the gym etc. He also works in an office which is buzzing with people, whereas I’m just relieved that I’m still allowed to work from home.
+Neither of us is ‘wrong’ – in that we’re both sticking to the rules.
 But he tolerates risk at a level that literally makes me feel nauseous with anxiety.

-The truth is that different people have different levels of risk tolerance – and there isn’t a single right way to leave lockdown.
-I think, ultimately, that it has to be about doing what works for us as individuals to feel safe and in control.
+The truth there isn’t a single right way to start leaving lockdown.
+Ultimately, it has to be about doing what works for us as individuals to feel safe and in control.

 Having thought about this A LOT, here are my five top tips: